Last Updated on

 Optical microscopes or light microscopes aren’t good enough to see bacteria, viruses, or molecules.
-Electron microscopes are much more powerful and allow us to see these things in nano-dimensions.
+Instead, we rely on electron microscopes to see these things in nano-dimensions.
 Electron wavelengths can be up to 100,000 times shorter than the wavelength of visible light photons so electron microscopes have a much higher resolution and make it possible to see the structure of smaller objects.

 Electron microscopes are most commonly used to research the ultrastructure of biological and inorganic specimens such as biopsy samples, crystals, metals, microorganisms, and cells.
 They can also be used industrially to help with quality control and failure analysis.
 Today’s modern electron microscopes produce micrographs with specialized digital cameras and frame grabbers to capture the image of the specimen.

 Like an optical microscope, there are four important parts, but with some differences.
 Instead of a light source, an electron microscope features an electron source, a beam of electrons powered by a filament.

 The specimen needs to be prepared and held inside a vacuum chamber where there is no air.
 Electrons are easily scattered by air particles that include gas molecules like oxygen and nitrogen, so without a vacuum the electron beam would be knocked off of it’s course.
 Biological samples can evaporate immediately in a vacuum without preparing the sample ahead of time, so it is important to take some preparative steps.

 Instead of lenses, you have a series of electromagnets the electron beam travels through, referred to as electromagnetic lenses.
 With an ordinary microscope, the glass lenses either bend or refract the light beams passing through them to magnify the specimen.
 With an electron microscope, the coil-shaped electromagnets bend the beams the same way.